farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Whats-your-duck-V2.md

 First enumerate any known requirements, goals, and constraints.
 The list will probably evolve as we explore solutions, but it should serve as a strong initial filter for possible solutions.

 Second, enumerate likely solutions.
 Consider how each solution category matches up to the goals and constraints.
 Possibly add new solutions based on your findings, and stop when you have a solution that meets all known needs.

+Break off another sub-problem if there isn't enough information to define the problem well or choose a solution.
+Repeat as until the higher-level problem is clear enough to solve.

+This process is similar for each sub-problem, but that doesn't mean it's mechanical or formulaic.
+Asking good questions identifying the nature of a problem is a skill like any other.
+It gets better with experience and practice.

 ## Thread Matrix: How much effort